makwaijun/personalwebpagev2/content/blog/Post51.md

 But its more complicated than that.

-To be clear, I do not blame the parents (and certainly not the kids) on why things have turned out the wave they have.
+To be clear, I do not blame the parents (and certainly not the kids) on why things have turned out the way they have.
 It is a race to infinity for parents to spend money and reosurces; and kids to spend their time hustling towards better grades.
 It is the right of the parent to invest in as much as they want for their child.
 I take no issue with it.

 But here are my take on why it the problem remains a problem as it is.

-#### Exposure to an internal schooling system
+#### Exposure to an international schooling system

 Can we compete with other countries to get into top-tier universities? ( instinctively my answer is yes, but I am curious if there is data to show the proportion of individuals getting into top tier schools with, or without tuition)

+As long as Universities market themselves, and that employers respect these, this would be an unshakeable, reinforcing cycle.

 #### Exposure to the subseqent international Jobs market

-Whether we like it or not, the skills and knowledge equipped must be on par, or above average to continue for a country to thrive in an open, globalised economy.
+Whether we like it or not, the skills and knowledge equipped must be on par, or above average to [continue for a country to thrive in an open, globalised economy](https://www.makwaijun.com/blog/post52/).
 This would allow the majority of individuals to garner the benefits of globalisation, as opposed to being smothered by it.
+More so when a country's only resource are its people.
 Intuitively, this has a strong link to the education system - but again, there are many factors complicating this too.

-### Exposure to domestic inequality
+#### Exposure to domestic inequality

 There are reasons why many scoff at the notion that "all schools are good schools".
 A healthy competition between schools, of course, can breed success, but there remain socio-economic narratives that will continue to haunt the current state of he system.
 Stakes are high too - there is another narrative that plays of the dynamics of power-inequality: would cutting the budget of an "elite" school be untenable if the decision makers are from an influential caste themselves?